improvedk/improve.dk/source/_posts/sqlbits-9-voting-amp-registration-open/sqlbits-9-voting-amp-registration-open.md

 <img style="margin: 15px; display: inline; float: right;" alt="Training Day" src="http://sqlbits.com/images/SQLBits/SQLBitsTrainingDay.png" align="right" />

-Besides doing a full day training on the [SQL Server Storage Engine and MDF File Internals](http://sqlbits.com/information/Event9/SQL_Server_Storage_Engine_and_MDF_File_Internals/TrainingDetails.aspx), I’ve also submitted two related sessions that present a subset of the training day material, in a much more dense format.
+Besides doing a full day training on the [SQL Server Storage Engine and MDF File Internals](http://sqlbits.com/information/Event9/SQL_Server_Storage_Engine_and_MDF_File_Internals/TrainingDetails.aspx), I've also submitted two related sessions that present a subset of the training day material, in a much more dense format.
 Both sessions are very technical deep dives on the storage internals.
-If you think they sound interesting, I’d appreciate a vote :)
+If you think they sound interesting, I'd appreciate a vote :)

 ### Knowing The Internals, Who Needs SQL Server Anyway?